skghprofile/Configuring-App-Locker/Chapters/Chapter1_CreatingAppLockerSnapIn.md

 ![Group policy icon in Windows Search menu](/Images/AL-img01.png)

 2. This will open the Local Group Policy Editor.
-From here there are a couple of menus I need to navigate through to get to the AppLocker settings/configuration.
+From here, there are a couple of menus I need to navigate to get to the AppLocker settings/configuration.

 Navigation Path to AppLocker: **Local Computer Policy > Computer Configuration > Windows Settings > Security Settings > Application Control Policies > AppLocker**